Today's Best Tech Deals

-The Kuna is much less expensive than the Presence, and it has one key feature that Netatmo’s product doesn’t, but the Presence will cost much less over the long run.
+The Kuna is much less expensive than Netatmo's Smart Outdoor Camera, and it has one key feature that Netatmo’s product doesn’t, but Netatmo's device will cost much less over the long run.
 That’s because Netatmo doesn’t store your video in the cloud and charge you a subscription fee to access it.
 More on that later.

 An effective camera and floodlight